Mart de Kruif: Biography

-Mart De Kruif received his military education at the Royal Military Academy in Breda.
-Later he was also educated at the Führungsakademie der Bundeswehr and the U.S. Army War College.
-He held several positions within the Netherlands Army before he became commander of the 43 Gemechaniseerde Brigade in Havelte in 2007.
+Mart de Kruif received his military education at the Royal Military Academy in Breda.
+Later he was also educated at the Bundeswehr Command and Staff College and the United States Army War College.
+He held several positions within the Royal Netherlands Army before he became commander of the 43rd Mechanized Brigade in Havelte in 2007.

 On 1 November 2008 he was promoted to Major General.
 On the same day he took over the Regional Command South (RC-S) of the International Security Assistance Force (ISAF) in Afghanistan from Canadian Major General Marc Lessard.
-Under his command the size of RC-S doubled to 40.000 troops.
+Under his command the size of RC-S doubled to 40,000 troops.
 He held this command until 1 November 2009, when he was succeeded by British Major General Nick Carter.

-From May 2010 till October 2011 he served as the Deputy Commander of the Royal Netherlands Army.
-Promoted to Lieutenant General on 17 October 2011, de Kruif assumed the post of Commander of the Royal Netherlands Army on 25 October.
+From May 2010 until October 2011 he served as the Deputy Commander of the Royal Netherlands Army.
+Promoted to Lieutenant General on 17 October 2011, De Kruif assumed the post of Commander of the Royal Netherlands Army on 25 October.
 He retired on 24 March 2016.